so2turk/pexels-search/README.md

 - [x] Create a repository
 - [x] Create a README file with projection of the project

-- [x] Create backend with Node.js / Express.js
+✅ Create backend with Node.js / Express.js

 - [x] Create routes for Pexels API
   - [x] Create controller to get images/vids
   - [x] Check routes with Postman

-- [x] Create frontend with React
+✅ Create frontend with React

 - [ ] Build page for images/vids display
   - [x] Import data from backend
   - [x] Create a card component
+  - [x] Apply css to card view

+✅ Setup Docker for development

 ## What's Next?

 (order may change)

--[ ] Apply css to card view

-- [ ] Setup Docker for development
 - [ ] Implement infinite scroll for more images/vids
 - [ ] Create a spinner for loading page/images/vids
 - [ ] Enable search functionality